-Using a medical device to treat sepsis remains a relatively novel treatment approach.
-Toray Industries currently markets an endotoxin removal cartridge called Toraymyxin[TM] for the treatment of sepsis in Europe, Japan, and 16 other countries, but is not yet approved in the United States.
-To date, it has been used in more than 100,000 treatments since 1994.
-Toraymyxin does not directly reduce cytokines.
-Spectral Medical Inc. has obtained exclusive development and commercial rights in the U.S. for Toraymyxin, with plans to combine the use of its endotoxin activity assay to create a theranostic product.
-Spectral is collaborating with Toray on the EUPHRATES trial, combining an endotoxin assay with extracorporeal endotoxin removal by Toraymyxin, a polymyxin-B immobilized polystyrene fiber cartridge.
-The study began in June 2010 and is still enrolling patients.
+Spectral Medical, Inc. collaborated with Toray on the EUPHRATES trial, combining an endotoxin assay with extracorporeal endotoxin removal by Toraymyxin, a polymyxin-B immobilized polystyrene fiber cartridge.
+The study began in June 2010 and completed enrollment in June 2016.
 Endotoxemia is a result of Gram negative sepsis, which only accounts for 45% of cases of sepsis.
 It is a potent stimulator of cytokine storm.
 However, all anti-endotoxin strategies have failed pivotal studies to date, believed to be the result of intervening too late in the sepsis cascade.
-The original trial was designed as a randomized control trial in 360 patients with septic shock and high endotoxin levels (> 0.60 EAA units) as confirmed by Spectral's EAA.
+The original trial was designed as a randomized control trial in 360 patients with septic shock and high endotoxin levels (> 0.60 EAA units) as confirmed by Spectral's Endotoxin Activity Assay ("EAA").
 In a second interim analysis finalized in April 2014, following the enrollment of 184 patients with 28-day follow-up, the DSMB recommended that the trial continue.
 However, the expected trial size was increased to 650 patients and the exclusion criteria was modified to only accept sicker patients with a multiple organ dysfunction syndrome score greater than 9.
 In September 2015, Spectral reported that the composite mortality in the new subgroup had risen to ~50%, from ~30% previously.
 New statistical analysis on patients in the new subgroup, and comparable patients in a European treatment registry, led to a sample size recalculation of 446 evaluable patients.
 Spectral announced in June 2016 that they had completed enrollment for the EUPHRATES trial.
-In October 2016, Spectral announced top-line results that the trial did not meet the main goal of absolute reduction in 28 day all-cause mortality, but reiterated safety of treatment and potential benefit in the sickest group of patients (multiple organ dysfunction score > 9).
-There have been now several large scale studies failing to demonstrate a benefit of Toraymyxin on 28-day mortality in sepsis.
-Toraymyxin represents a competitive, although potentially complementary, therapeutic approach to CytoSorb.
+In October 2016, Spectral announced top-line results that the trial did not meet the main goal of absolute reduction in 28-day all-cause mortality, but reiterated safety of treatment and potential benefit in the sickest group of patients (multiple organ dysfunction score > 9).
+A secondary analysis of the sub-population of patients with septic shock and high circulating endotoxin activity also failed to demonstrate a beneficial effect of Toraymyxin on 28-day mortality in sepsis, however, an exploratory post-hoc analysis of the suggested trends toward improvements in changes in mean arterial pressure and ventilator-free days.
+In February 2019, Spectral announced an amendment of the original EUPHRATES trial to enroll an additional 150 septic shock patients under the TIGRIS expansion, in patients with a MODS score > 9 and an EAA level between 0.60 and 0.90, and will analyze the combined data from these two trials using a Bayesian statistical approach.